 I developed a suite of econometric simulation models to project the path of the U.S. economy and its forest product markets.
-I use these models to conduct policy experiments that measure how the U.S. forest products sector will develop under alternative monetary and fiscal policy pathways and how it may respond to unexpected business cycle fluctuations.
-This page displays conditional forecasts of consumption, production, and prices for select forest products under point forecasts from both: 1) a three-stage regression model of the U.S. economy, and 2) the "consensus" macroeconomic outlook (which I represent as the median outlook from a sample of forecasts published by various banks, industry groups, consultants, and public agencies).
+I use these models to conduct policy experiments that measure how the U.S. forest products sector might develop under alternative monetary and fiscal policy pathways and how it may respond to unexpected business cycle fluctuations.
+This page displays conditional forecasts of consumption, production, and prices for select forest products under two alternative macroeconomic scenarios.
+The scenarios are: 1) the forecast from a three-stage regression model of the U.S. economy, and 2) the median macroeconomic outlook (which I obtain from a sample of forecasts published by various banks, industry groups, consultants, and public agencies).
 Please note that this page is subject to change as new data is released and as model specifications are refined.
-This material is currently provided for educational purposes only and should not be misconstrued as investment advice.
+This material has not been peer-reviewed.
+It is currently provided for educational purposes only and should not be misconstrued as investment advice.
 I am working to provide interested readers with complete technical documentation that includes a full summary of statistical results, model diagnostics, and additional scenarios.
 If you have questions, thoughtful feedback, or are interested in supporting this ongoing analysis, please contact me at: djr.analytics@gmail.com.

 Historical data on wood products trade and the U.S. economy from 1960-2025 was collected from public sources (see full list of sources in the table below).
 Data was primarily accessed from the FAOSTAT forest product statistics database and from FRED (the Federal Reserve Economic Database).